CTRSU/completeness/README.md

 Completeness
 ============

-This project is for visualizing data in the form of a csv file with the d3.js visualization library.
+This project is for visualizing data in the form of a .csv file with the D3.js visualization library.
 Clone or copy the files into your web server directory.

 Demo version: http://visualization.ctrsu.org/completeness/index.html